diegotorres03/web-components-repository/docs/step-by-step.md

 ```

-This will be enogh to test our component,  no grid so far.
+This will be enough to test our component.
+No grid so far.
 On `index.html` lets add the following snippet on the `#game` route:

 ```html